 share this post

-• Old-Fashioned Oats – old-fashioned oats are not the same as steel-cut oats.
-Choose certified gluten-free if you are allergic to gluten.
+• Old-Fashioned Rolled Oats – Old-fashioned oats are different from quick oats.
+Their coarse texture adds a nice consistency to the oatmeal cookies.
+Choose certified gluten-free oats if you are allergic to gluten.

-• Desiccated Coconut – coconut adds a delicious taste to the cookies.
+• Unsweetened Desiccated Coconut – Coconut adds a delicious taste to the cookies.

 • Seeds – I like a blend of pumpkin seeds and sunflower seeds, but you can use any of your favorite seeds.